fedora-infra/python-fedora/doc/auth.rst

 ============================

 The flask openid provider is an alternative to the flask_fas auth plugin.
-It leverages our fas-openid server to give do authn and authz (group memberships).
+It leverages our fas-openid server to do authn and authz (group memberships).
 Note that not every feature is available with a generic openid provider -- the plugin depends on the openid provider having certain extensions in order to provide more than basic openid auth.